Death by sawing

 Death by sawing is the act of sawing or cutting a living person in half, either sagittally (usually midsagittally), or transversely.
-Death by sawing was a method of execution reportedly used in different parts of the world.

 Methods

 Different methods of death by sawing have been recorded.
 In cases related to the Roman Emperor Caligula, the sawing is said to be through the middle (transversely).
+This method is similar to the ancient Chinese execution method of waist chopping.
 In the cases of Morocco, it is stated that the sawing was lengthwise, both from the groin upwards and from the skull downwards (midsagittally).

-In only one case, the story about Simon the Zealot, the person is explicitly described as being hung upside-down and sawn apart vertically through the middle, starting at the groin, with no mention of fastenings or support boards around the person, in the manner depicted in illustrations.
+In only one case, the story about Simon the Zealot, the person is explicitly described as being hanged upside-down and sawn apart vertically through the middle, starting at the groin, with no mention of fastenings or support boards around the person, in the manner depicted in illustrations.
 In other cases where details about the method beyond the mere sawing act are explicitly supplied, the condemned person was apparently fastened to either one or two boards prior to sawing.